hhru/api/docs_eng/vacancies.md

 snippet | object | Additional text snippets on found vacancy.
-If snippet text contains search term (parameter `text`), it will be highlighted with tag `highlighttext`. snippet.requirement | string, null | Vacancy requirements snippet if available in the description text. snippet.responsibility | string, null | Vacancy responsibilities snippet if available in the description text.
+If snippet text contains search term (parameter `text`), it will be highlighted with tag `highlighttext`. snippet.requirement | string, null | Vacancy requirements snippet if available in the description text. snippet.responsibility | string, null | Vacancy responsibilities snippet if available in the description text. counters.responses | number | number of responses to the vacancy

 It is also possible to return [clusters](clusters.md) ('clusters' key) and [used parameters](vacancies_search_arguments.md) ('arguments' key) for this search.